+If the 4 connector cable is used then automatic fault detecting can be set in the Hidden Menu.
 If the moisture detection function is active and the sensor is not connected to the monitor or a wire broken in the sheet, then the message "MOISTURE SENSOR FAULT" will be displayed, and an alarm output is activated.
-The alarm is reset when the sheet is correctly connected, but can be suspended by pressing RESET (and SUSPENDED m will be displayed)
+The alarm is reset when the sheet is correctly connected, but can be suspended by pressing RESET (and SUSPENDED m will be displayed).
+The normal monitoring will resume as soon as a functional sensor sheet is connected to all 4 connectors.